-Tahquamenon Falls State Park is the second largest state park in the system.
-It is 48,000 acres and spans over 13 miles.
+Spanning over 13 miles and 48,000-acres, Tahquamenon Falls State Park is the second-largest state park in the Michigan Department of Natural Resources system.
 The park also has about four miles of shoreline on Lake Superior at the mouth of the Tahquamenon River.
 Even though this popular park features two campgrounds and receives over 500,000 visitors a year, you’ll find plenty of places to be away from the crowd and enjoy nature at its finest because most of the park is very rustic with no roads, buildings, or power lines.

 You’ll also love the variety of outdoor activities available at the park no matter what time you drive your RV through the entrance.
 During the warmer months, you can enjoy hiking, fishing, and canoeing.
 If you don’t mind the cold, the snowy Upper Michigan winters are perfect for snowmobiling, cross-country skiing, and snowshoeing.
 Year-round activities include photography, studying nature, and even hunting.